00-kelvin/gordus-rotation/README.md

 Ran BLAST on T.clavata cds and D.silv big X chromosome.

 Created text files for each species containing all gene IDs with hits for that species (cat the 2 files for those with 2 x chromosomes, pipe to uniq) however, even when piping to uniq the combined files still had >534 genes.
 Don't know what that's about but extras should be eliminated once these lists are intersected with the original list

+[this was just because i didn't sort before using uniq]

 Ok, intersected sequentially using ```sort sex_genes_mim_IDs.txt Dplan_sex_genes.txt | uniq -d > sex_genes_USAD.txt``` in this order: